Kargyak

-Kargyak (also Kargiakh, Kurgiakh) is a small village in the Lungnak valley in Zanskar tehsil, Kargil district, Ladakh, India.
+Kargyak (also Kargiakh, Kurgiakh) is a small village in the Lungnak valley in Chah tehsil, Zanskar district, Ladakh, India.
 The village is situated on the right bank of the Kargiakh Chu (river) about 77 km south of Padum on the Padum-Darcha highway (NPD road).
 The economy is largely agrarian and the main religion is Buddhism.

 Description

 Kargyak (elevation 4,120 m) is a small village in the Lungnak valley on the right bank of the Kargiakh Chu (river).
 It is located at a distance of 77 km from Padum on the Padum-Darcha road.
 The distance from Darcha in Lahaul is 63.5 km, the road climbing over the 5,091 m Shinko La pass.
 Kargyak village has an area of 176.40 ha.